The countdown is on! From 2030, the sale of new petrol and diesel vehicles will be banned in the UK - with hybrids facing the same fate in 2035.

 Buying a car with a diesel engine was once thought to be the more environmentally friendly option, due to their lower carbon emissions.

 But the tables have since turned, with concerns around higher pollution levels leading many authorities to crack down on diesel cars with higher taxes and surcharges - to the dismay of many drivers, who believed they were making the right choice for the planet.

 Only a few years ago, hybrid vehicles were considered to be the top choice for climate-conscious drivers, thanks to their fuel efficiency and semi-electric technology.

-But not anymore.
-The sale of new hybrid cars will come to an end in 2035, just 5 years after their petrol and diesel counterparts.
-This could be partially due to new research showing that they may not be quite as environmentally friendly as they seemed.
+But not anymore!
+The sale of new hybrid cars will come to an end in 2035, just five years after their petrol and diesel counterparts.
+This could be partially due to new research showing that they may not be quite as environmentally friendly as once thought.

 The 2030 ban only affects the sale of new petrol and diesel cars.
-So you won’t find them in showrooms anymore, but they won’t be banned from the roads — and you can still buy them second hand.
+So you won’t find them in showrooms anymore, but they won’t be banned from the roads — and you'll still be able to buy them second hand.

 But if you like to change your car every few years, it’s worth noting that the upcoming ban could cause demand for petrol and diesel cars to go down.
 So they may start to lose value faster than before.

 It’s unlikely that everyone will run out and buy an electric car straight away, though.
 A lot of UK drivers buy their cars second-hand, so there should be a market for petrol and diesel vehicles for a while.

 The upside of depreciation is that you may soon find that traditional cars are cheaper to buy — especially if you’re buying a used car.
 But watch out: it may become more expensive to own a petrol or diesel car in the near future.